 There’s nothing worse than your face getting wet and the salty water dripping down into your eyes—ouch!
 Wearing a brimmed hat will keep water out of your face when running.
 Plus you need to keep your focus on the road to avoid wet potholes and slipping—twisted ankles are worse than rain.

-Some runners wear goggles to protect their eyes (no, seriously!).
-You can opt for running sunglasses, and some shades are made with a lighter tint if it’s gloomy outside.
+You can also opt for running sunglasses if you want to help your vision in gloomy scenarios–lighter tinted lenses are made just for that purpose.
 You still get the raindrop protection but don’t feel like you’re dipping into darkness the whole time.

-If you run with music, make sure you wrap your iPhone or iPod in a waterproof case or plastic baggy to avoid it from getting wet.
-If you’re fine without music, it’s best to leave it at home.
+If you run with music or just keep your phone on you to be able to find your people at the finish line, make sure you wrap your device in a waterproof case or plastic baggy to avoid it from getting wet.
+If you’re fine without music and you’ve set a meetup location, it’s best to leave it at home.

 8. Bring Extra Clothes